wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Offline all-in-one installation
 ===============================

-This document guides you step by step to:

-* Download the Wazuh components.
-* Install them later when there is no connection to the Internet or from a system without connection to it in an all-in-one offline deployment.

-With an all-in-one deployment, you install and configure the Wazuh server and Elastic Stack on the same host.
-To learn more about components visit :ref:`components` in the `Getting started` section.
+You can install Wazuh even when there is no connection to the Internet.
+Installing the solution offline involves downloading the Wazuh components to later install them on a system with no internet connection.
+Although here the Wazuh server and Elastic Stack are installed and configured on the same host in an all-in-one deployment, each component can also be installed on a separate host as a distributed deployment, depending on the environment needs.
+To learn more about each component and its capabilities, check the :ref:`Components <components>` section.

 .. note:: Root privileges are required to execute all the commands.